Main Content

 Plot and record the training and validation MAPE when you train a deep neural network.

 Load the training and test data from the DigitsDataTrain and DigitsDataTest MAT files, respectively.
+To access this data, open the example as a live script.
 The data set contains synthetic images of handwritten digits and the corresponding angles (in degrees) by which each image is rotated.
 The range The anglesTrain and anglesTest variables are the rotation angles in degrees.

 load DigitsDataTrain.mat